Stephouuu/CVSFile/README.md

 ### Read a CSV file

-Assuming we are using the following .csv file
+Assuming we are using the following .csv file :

 ```csv
 test1
 46,3.1415
 ```
-Let's read the .csv file with our CSVFileReader class :
+Let's read this file with our CSVFileReader class :
 ```c++
 #include "CSVFileReader.hpp"